-Researchers led by Martin Fussenegger, biotechnology and biomechanics professor of the Department of Biosystems at Federal Institute of Technology (ETH) in Zurich, developed a gene network that uses brain waves to control gene expression, or the conversion of genes into proteins.
+Researchers led by Martin Fussenegger, biotechnology and biomechanics professor of the Department of Biosystems at Federal Institute of Technology (ETH) in Zurich, developed a gene network that uses brain waves to control gene expression or the conversion of genes into proteins.

 The implant was also equipped with a tiny LED lamp, which emitted light in the near-infrared portion of the electromagnetic spectrum.
 This type of light was used because it is not harmful to human cells but at the same time can penetrate deep into tissues, which allows visual monitoring of the implant.

 In accordance with one’s thoughts, brain waves caused the light of the implant to switch on or switch off, which, in turn, activated or deactivated certain genes in cells, leading them to produce more or less of a particular protein, in this case, the SEAP.

 “For the first time, we have been able to tap into human brainwaves, transfer them wirelessly to a gene network and regulate the expression of a gene depending on the type of thought.
 Being able to control gene expression via the power of thought is a dream that we’ve been chasing for over a decade,” said Dr. Fussenegger.

-This impressive technology of gene regulation by the power of mind is still at an early stage, but it could lead to the development of more advanced methods in the future.
+This impressive technology of gene regulation by the power of the mind is still at an early stage, but it could lead to the development of more advanced methods in the future.
 According to Dr. Fussenegger, it is likely that someday such a mind-controlled implant could be used in the treatment of a number of neurological disorders.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.